liveboxandy/ZX-Interface-1-Replacement-ROM-Programming-Adapter/README.md

 A12 - connected to 24 Pin Socket Pin 21 and is left unconnected.

 ~WE pulled Hi by 10K resistor in normal operation.
 Can be overidden by programmer.
-Connect to J1 pin 1 to program.
+Connect to Adapter J1 pin 1 to program.

 A14 pulled Lo by 10K resistor in normal operation.
 Can be overidden by programmer.
-Connect to J1 Pin 6 to program.
+Connect to Adapter J1 Pin 6 to program.

 A13 pulled Lo by 10K resistor in normal operation.
 Can be overidden by programmer.
-Connect to J1 Pin 7 to program.
+Connect to Adapter J1 Pin 7 to program.
 This can be used in the Interface 1 to allow the use of 16K ROM images.

 ~CE pulled Lo by 10K resistor in normal operation.
 Can be overidden by programmer.
-Connect to J1 Pin 8 to program.
+Connect to Adapter J1 Pin 8 to program.

 A15 selects ROM to use by the switch, pulls line Hi via 10K to 5V or Lo via short to Gnd.
-Manually switched when programming.
+Can be manually switched when programming to allow different ROMs to be selected (8K images unless A13 will be connected in the IF1 when 16K images can be used).

 A16 permanently connected to Ground.
 Cannot be overridden by programmer.